jakehschwartz/datadog-scala/README.md

 # Using It

-This library is available on Maven Central.
+This library is available on Maven Central and is only built for Scala 2.12.

 ```
-// Add the Dep, 2.10 and 2.11 artifacts are published!
-libraryDependencies += "com.github.gphat" %% "datadog-scala" % "1.1.3"
+libraryDependencies += "com.jakehschwartz.datadog" %% "datadog-scala" % "1.4.0"
 ```